DAOhaus/daohaus-contracts/README.md

 # Dao Haus Whitepaper
 Managing shared assets through the formation of an DAO.
-While this is useful for many types of shared assets -- a comunal lawn mower, community pool, a corporation, or an entire national government -- we will be focusing on the use case of a single residence in order to map the technical needs to an actual use.
+We will be focusing on the use case of a single residence in order to map the technical needs to an actual use -- however this is useful for many types of shared assets -- HOA organizations, a comunal lawn mower, a city pool, a corporation, or an entire national government.

 # Definitions
 <code>The DAO</code>